Geography of firefighting: Norway

 hearing impaired (110, 112 and 113).

 Panama

 The idea for a volunteer fire brigade in Panama began in the 1870s and was officially inaugurated on November 28, 1887.
 Paid firefighters did not appear until May 1, 1909.
 Fire protection services are divided into regional zones each with its own independent institution.
 They are overseen by a council of zone directors for the fire departments of the entire country.
 Zone 1 encompasses Panama City and its suburbs.
 It has about 300 permanent, paid firefighters and twice as many volunteers.

 Paraguay

-The Paraguyan Firefighting Corps, established in 1978, serves as the national firefighting service.
+The Paraguayan Firefighting Corps, established in 1978, serves as the national firefighting service.
 It is Latin America's youngest national fire service, tasked to provide firefighting, disaster and accident rescue duties.

 Peru

 Founded in 1953, the General Corps of Volunteer Firefighters of Peru (Cuerpo General de Bomberos Voluntarios del Perú, CGBVP) serves as the official firefighting service of the country.
 It is the central authority for firefighting in Peru.
 With more than hundreds of municipal and city level departments the CGBVP provides the necessary training and equipment for these fire units.